Skip to main content

 About 10.1% of people in the US have some form of eczema.
 The patches of Eczema are reddish-brown and are mainly located on the neck, hands, feet, ankle, eyes, and elbows.

-What are the Triggers and How can You Avoid Them?
+What are the Triggers and How Can You Avoid Them?

 Papular eczema triggers include certain irritants, environmental factors, food allergies, hormonal changes (during menstruation eczema flareup can be severe), skin allergies, stress, etc. Once you identify your eczema triggers, it is important to adopt ways to avoid those triggers.